kamiljanek/TibiaEnemyOtherCharactersFinder/README.md

 ---
 ## Features
 **List the ready features here:**
-- All data analyser mechanism with optimization data storage
+- All data analyser mechanism with optimization data storage, also work if character change name
 - GetCharacterController - return character info + other characters
 - GetWorldsController - return list of currently scanning worlds